alcarden4/sierra_news/README.md

 ### Is simple news reader for Sierra High School In Manetca California.

-### This application was built by Anna and Tim Cardenas.
+### This application was built by Anna and Tim Cardenas..